saadriaz999/AutoFloor.ai/Readme.md

 # AutoFloor.ai

-A diffusion model based floor plan generator with a flask backend and frontend using jinja templates
+Diffusion model based floor plan generator with a flask backend and frontend using jinja templates

 ## Create a virtual environment